alexsam29/MyCheckUp/README.md

 > This window will make possible for the doctor with the access to that specific patient and update their file.
 They can upload test results, write prescriptions and provide a diagnosis for each appointment.
 This dashboard will also be available to the doctor whenever needed to view and update patient’s history.

 ## Add additional feature

+## Goal
+The goal of this project is to make health care more convenient and accessible.
+This can be achieved by connecting patients with doctors through the internet.
+A lot of routine operations such as booking appointments, reporting symptoms, getting test results, etc. could be done virtually.
+Our project provides means to do this and more.
+There are some applications that are out there doing something similar, but they don’t have most of the feature that we are trying to have with our application.
+Patients need to use one application to get most tasks done instead of jumping between different apps.
+This is our challenge to make it unique and simpler than other apps so everyone can figure it out in no time.